How much CUET score is required by students to get into Hindu College for admission to BSc courses?

 Vikram Shukla

-CTET stands for Central Teacher Eligibility Test.
-It is an eligibility exam conducted every year to determine the eligibility of candidates to teach Classes 1 to 8 in central government schools such as KVS, NVS, etc. Passing the CTET exam is compulsory for aspirants who want to apply for teacher recruitment in government schools for Classes 1 to 8
+CTET full form is Central Teacher Eligibility Test.
+It is a national-level exam conducted every year to determine the eligibility of candidates to teach Classes 1 to 8 in central government schools such as KVS, NVS, etc. Passing the CTET exam is compulsory for aspirants who want to apply for teacher recruitment in government schools for Classes 1 to 8

 R